 I love my cute little towel and think it will make a sweet and thoughtful gift for a special friend.
 I’m just wondering though.. do you think she’d rather have a Holly Hobbie quilt?
 Nah..

-Are you, like me, starting to think about Spring decor?
-For me, spring decor always starts with inexpensively updating the front door with a shot of color in the form of something floral.
+Starting to think about Spring decor?
+Start by inexpensively updating the front door with a shot of color in the form of something floral, like this book page floral wreath!

-I have a wreath for nearly every season and emotion – I have a very cute Spring Wreath that I’ve put out for the past few years.
-However, I get bored so easily that I need to change things up every few years and I was ready for something different.
+I have a wreath for nearly every season and emotion – I have an adorable Spring Wreath that I’ve put out for the past few years.
+However, I get bored so quickly that I need to change things up every few years and I was ready for something different.
 I’ve been eyeing up the gorgeous spring wreaths that seem to be everywhere these days, although I can never bring myself to buy one.
 I always seem to have that internal conversation going on that says, “I could make that.” because in my head I can make anything. #IthinkImMcGyverbutneverMartha

 So, for the March Create with Me DIY Challenge I decided to prove that fact – that I could make one!
 This fun challenge is where you, our readers, vote on the materials we’ll use for next month’s projects, so be sure to scroll to the very last bit of this post to vote for your favorite and get a peek at what my friends came up with before you go.
 For past challenges, check out the Create with Me menu.
 This month’s challenge was to create something using book pages.
 How can wreaths and book pages coincide, you ask?
 Let me show you!